silvercircle/symbols.nvim/README.md

   are discarded by this config.
 - AsciiSymbols - symbol kind displayed as text.
 For instance, "Function" kind might be displayed as "fun", "fn", "func" or "def" depending on the language.
 - FancySymbols - symbol kind will be displated as an icon.
-May be more aesthetically plesaing but arguably less readable.
+Needs `lspkind.nvim`.

 The recipes are available in `symbols.recipes` module.